 Save It A silky, vibrant tomato soup infused with aromatic basil and a drizzle of extra virgin olive oil—perfect for a comforting appetizer or light meal.
 This Italian-inspired dish brings together the natural sweetness of ripe tomatoes and the earthy freshness of basil for a truly satisfying experience.

-Save It Whether you're looking for a quick lunch or a elegant starter, this soup delivers deep, slow-cooked flavor in a fraction of the time.
+Whether you're looking for a quick lunch or a elegant starter, this soup delivers deep, slow-cooked flavor in a fraction of the time.
 The combination of sautéed onions, garlic, and simmered tomatoes creates a base that is both hearty and refreshing.

 Ingredients